-Issuing a false fire alarm is a CRIME.
-Persons issuing false fire alarms may be fined and/or imprisoned.
-Anyone issuing a false fire alarm in any University facility shall be prosecuted to the fullest extent of the law and may also be subject to University imposed disciplinary measures or other sanctions.
+• Issuing a false fire alarm or tampering with any Fire and Life Safety Systems are a CRIME.
+Persons issuing false fire alarms or tampering with Fire and Life Safety equipment may be fined and/or imprisoned.
+Anyone issuing a false fire alarm or tampering with Fire and Life Safety equipment in any University facility shall be prosecuted to the fullest extent of the law and may also be subject to University imposed disciplinary measures or other sanctions.